The Full Set of 6 Lost Art Press Pocket Books

 Edited by the great Charles H. Hayward and first published in 1949, "Woodworker’s Pocket Book” is a guide to everything from finishing recipes to drawing ellipses to choosing the correct screw or nail.

-Author, woodworker and emergency room doctor and author Jeffrey Hill has seen every workshop accident in the book…in this book, to be exact.
+Author, woodworker and emergency room doctor and author Jeffery Hill has seen every workshop accident in the book…in this book, to be exact.
 So he knows exactly the information a woodworker needs to know when it comes to injuries.
 And he presents information in a way that a non-medical professional can easily understand it.

 Author Christopher Schwarz cuts through the mystery and fear that surround sharpening and tells you what you need to know, in simple, easy-to-understand instruction.
 With the help of this book, you'll quickly get your tools sharp and back to the fun part of woodworking: making them dull.